How to Conserve Water Outdoors

-Water saving techniques indoors are bountiful, easy, and mostly free!
+Indoor water conservation tips are bountiful, easy, and mostly free.
 Even better, they can be practiced year-round in the home.
-Learn ways to lower your water bill while lowering your eco footprint with these painless tips on how to conserve indoor water that will leave you feeling more than satisfied on your sustainable lifestyle pursuit.
+Here are some tips to conserve indoor water that will lower your water bill and your eco footprint leaving you feeling good on your sustainable lifestyle pursuit.

 This post contains affiliate links.
 My preference is to provide links to companies other than Amazon whenever possible.
 I recognize many people like Amazon, not to mention there are eco-friendly, ethical, and sustainable brands out there who use Amazon.
 I want to support them.
 So, just know you may see multiple links for one option.
 Should you make a purchase through these links, I will receive a small commission at NO additional cost to you.
 See my Disclaimers & Disclosures and Privacy Policy for more information.

-Quite simply, if you are not running anything under the water, turn it off.
+Quite simply, if you are not running anything under the water, turn off the faucet.
 Only perform actions that require water, like washing dishes, hands or produce, with the water running.

 When washing dishes, use a bin or sink section for washing only and collect dishes to the side until you’re ready to rinse them; or, use another bin of fresh water for rinsing only.
 This can save gallons of water every day.
 If you don’t believe me, put a bin underneath your faucet and see how much water you collect from water you’re not really using.